 Causes and risk factors of Hodgkin lymphoma

-Often experts do not know what causes Hodgkin lymphoma.
-But some things may increase the risk of developing it.
+The causes of Hodgkin lymphoma are mostly unknown.
+But some things may increase your risk of developing it.

-In many cases, experts do not know exactly what causes lymphoma.
-However, some things may increase the risk of developing it.
+Doctors do not know exactly what causes Hodgkin lymphoma.
+But some things may increase your risk of developing it.
 These are called risk factors.

 Lymphoma is not infectious and cannot be passed on to other people.

-If the body's immune system is weak, the risk of developing lymphoma may be higher.
+If your immune system is weak, you have a higher risk of developing lymphoma.

-People who have a parent, brother or sister with lymphoma have a slightly higher risk of developing Hodgkin lymphoma.
-We do not know why this is yet.
+People who have a parent, brother or sister with lymphoma, have higher risk of developing Hodgkin lymphoma.
+The reason for this is not known.
 It may be because there is a genetic change that runs in families.
-Or it may be because people in a family tend to have the same lifestyle and live in similar environments.
+Or it could be because people within one family tend to have the same lifestyle factors.